List of La Vida Lena episodes

 La Vida Lena is a Philippine television drama broadcast by Kapamilya Channel, A2Z and TV5.
 The fast-cut version was released from November 14, 2020 to January 16, 2021 on iWantTFC.
-The full series aired from June 28, 2021 to February 4, 2022 on the channel's Primetime Bida evening block and worldwide via The Filipino Channel.
+The full series aired from June 28, 2021 to February 4, 2022 on the channel's Primetime Bida evening block, Jeepney TV, A2Z Primetime, TV5's TodoMax Primetime Singko and worldwide via The Filipino Channel.